Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Experiment Results

 \section{Experiment Results}

-We implemented the experiments on the ARA robot, which ran on the setup of steel bridge structures such \textit{L}-, \textit{Cross}-, \textit{T}-, \textit{K}, and \textit{I-} shape.
-Due on the lab condition, we combined several steel bars on the ground to make the shape types mentioned as shown in the first row of Fig. \ref{fig:segment_boundary}.
-To present the experiment result succinctly, the structure images and point cloud data are rotated 90 degree with the viewpoint from the right to left.
+We implemented the experiments on the ARA robot depth sensor, which collected the PCL data on the setup of steel bridge structures such as \textit{L}-, \textit{Cross}-, \textit{T}-, \textit{K}, and \textit{I-} shape.
+Due on the lab condition, several steel bars were combined on the ground to make the shape types mentioned as shown in the first row of Fig. \ref{fig:segment_boundary}.
+The second row was the PCL data of \textit{Cross}-, \textit{K}-, \textit{L}-, \textit{T}-, and \textit{I}- shapes after filtering and projected into the robot coordinate frames.
+To present the experiment result succinctly, the bridge structure's images and their PCL data were rotated 90 degree with the viewpoint from the right to left.
 All the algorithms integrated into ARA-robot control program and ran on ROS.